Arrangements for Easter Term 2021

-- Non-resident College members will have access to available College facilities i.e., Library, Catering, study spaces and tennis courts.
+- Non-resident College members will have access to available College facilities e.g., Library, Catering, study spaces and Tennis Courts.

-- To maximise availability for College members, guests are not permitted to use the Library, study spaces, or the tennis courts.
+- To maximise availability for College members, Guests are not permitted to use the Library, study spaces, catering venues, Gym or Music Practice rooms.

 - The Wilkins Room will be open from 8am until 10pm for use as a study space.

-- The Library and Wilkins Room are the only two areas currently available for study.
+- These are the only two areas currently available for focussed study.
 Strict ‘Library conditions’ apply [no food, no drink other than water, quiet individual study only].
 COVID-safe behaviours must be observed at all times.

-- Both areas will be bookable via Booker.
-The new time slots will be available for booking from Monday morning.
+- Unless specified as ‘drop-in’, indoor facilities will be bookable via Booker.
+Updated time slots will be available for booking from Monday morning.

 Nurse Clinic hours